krishna570/30-Days-DSA-Python/README.md

 If you find this repository helpful or enjoy following my learning journey, consider giving it a **⭐ Star**.

-Your support motivates me to continue learning, building, and sharing my progress with the developer community.
+Your support motivates me to keep learning, building, and sharing my progress with the developer community.

 ---

 # 🚀 Keep Coding • Keep Learning • Keep Growing

-> **"Consistency is the key to mastering programming.
-One commit every day is a step closer to success."** 💙
+> **"Consistency is the key to mastery.
+Every commit is another step toward becoming a better developer."** 💙